illuminatech/sync-many-attribute/README.md

 ## Pivot attributes setup

 You may setup the pivot attributes, which should be saved during each relation synchronization.
-To do so you should define the sync attribute as an array, which key defines relation name and value the pivot attributes. [[\Closure]] can be used here for definition of particular pivot attribute value or entire pivot attributes set.
+To do so, you should define the sync attribute as an array, which key defines relation name and value - the pivot attributes. [[\Closure]] can be used here for definition of particular pivot attribute value or entire pivot attributes set.
 For example: